feathers-plus/generator-feathers-plus/docs/guide/README-orig.md

 }
 ```

-With this, and any custom code you entered in your app,
-Cli-plus can regenerate part of, or all of the app at any time.
+Cli-plus can therefore regenerate part of, or all of the app at any time.
 Let's say you originally run `generate app` selecting only `socket.io` as a transport.
 Later on you find a need for `REST`.
 You can just rerun `generate app` and select both transports, and the code will be updated.